Science

 Target audience

-This training is intended for students interested in advanced technologies in electronics and photonics that will allow them to surpass the current limits of systems used for the environment and health, and whose professional objective is to work in the field of research or research and development around the technologies and their applications.
+This program is intended for students interested in cutting-edge technologies in electronics and photonics that can overcome the current limitations of systems used for the environment and health, and whose professional goal is to work in research or research and development in the field of technologies and their applications.

 Read more